 It safe to say that most of us these days have cottoned on to the fact that travel doesn’t need to be expensive.
 That being said, we all know that expensive or cheap’ is such a relative term.
 Though, there are some cities to visit in the USA that aren’t quite as expensive as others.

-Thing is, even the (cash-)richest of us have budgets – it’s just a bigger budget but a budget none-the-less (something I’ve said on here time and time again) and as such, we are all interested in getting as much value as possible out of our hard earned cash – especially so when we travel.
+Thing is, even the richest have budgets!
+The only difference is that it’s just a bigger budget but a budget none-the-less (something I’ve said on here time and time again).
+So, truth be told, most of us are interested in getting as much value as possible out of our hard earned cash.
+This is especially true when it comes to travel.